mnmnotmail/website/bizq.md

 - Does _Firm_ respond via the same channel?
 - How satisfactory is it to _Firm_, and to customers?

-What do you wish each channel did differently/better?
+For each channel, what do you wish it did better?
 - If you could replace it with tech designed for your use cases, how would you rate your interest 1-10?

+How has _Firm_ adapted to social engineering attacks via messaging channels; has it been effective?
-How many successful phishing (or other social engineering) incidents has _Firm_ handled in past 12 months?
+- How many successful phishing (or other social engineering) incidents has _Firm_ handled in past 12 months?
 - Which channels did they start on?
 - Proportions posing as customers, employees, trusted service providers, random?
 - How did _Firm_ notify any affected customers?
-- How has _Firm_ adapted to social engineering attacks via messaging channels; has it been effective?